SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 Use indexes to quickly locate data without searching every row in a database table every time a database table is accessed.

 **Pros of a Non-Relational Database:**
-- Data is not confined to a structured group.
+- Data is not confined to a structured group
-- You can perform functions that allow for greater flexibility.
+- You can perform functions that allow for greater flexibility
-- Scale-out horizontally.
+- Scale-out horizontally
-- High availability.
+- High availability
-- Many are **open source**.
+- Many are **open source**

 NoSQL databases have become popular because they store data in straightforward forms that can be easier to understand than the type of data models used in SQL databases.